This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Antibiotics: Antibiotic medicine may be given to treat an infection caused by bacteria.

 - NSAIDs: This medicine decreases swelling, pain, and fever.
 NSAIDs are available without a doctor's order.
-Ask your caregiver which medicine is right for you and how much to take.
+Ask your healthcare provider which medicine is right for you and how much to take.
 Take as directed.
 NSAIDs can cause stomach bleeding or kidney problems if not taken correctly.

 - Pain medicine: You may be given a prescription medicine to decrease severe pain.
 Do not wait until the pain is severe before you take your pain medicine.